hhu-stups/prob2_ui/doc/prob2ui_release_history.md

   * Interpret all probabilities as weights: they do not have to sum to one anymore
   * Use the Jackson library for saving and loading (this removes the GSON dependency)
 * Removed support for Java versions older than Java 21
+* Removed support for Windows versions older than Windows 10 and macOS versions older than macOS 11

 **Note:** The multi-platform jar might not work on all macOS processor architectures - consider using the platform-specific binaries, which are available for both x86_64 and arm64.